powsybl/powsybl-open-rao/CONTRIBUTING.md

 on your PC.
 If everything works, then you're good to make your first contribution to the code!

 ### Code formatting
-OpenRAO a custom profile for JAVA code formatting.
+OpenRAO uses a custom profile for JAVA code formatting.
-You can download these rules for your IDEA from this directory: [developer-resources](docs/_static/developer-resources).
+You can download these rules for your IDE from this directory: [developer-resources](docs/_static/developer-resources).

 ### Pull Requests
 The `main` branch is protected by a set of rules, and Pull Requests from your branch are mandatory.